 - Access to extensive knowledge and expertise on the Gulf

 - Every day at AGSIW is an opportunity to learn more about current developments and trends in the Gulf region.
 Interns are encouraged to interact with all staff members, including the president, vice president, and scholars.
-Each intern is assigned a mentor who is a senior member of the staff who interns can turn to for career, academic, and research advice.
+Each intern will be mentored by the executive vice president and an assigned mentor – another senior member of the staff who interns can turn to for career, academic, and research advice.

 - DC think tank experience and opportunities for networking

-- As AGSIW is a small institution, interns get access to all aspects of the organization, to gain a comprehensive understanding of how think tanks run.
-From the valuable contacts made here, past interns have gone on to work for other think tanks or nonprofit organizations, embassies, or the private sector, or have entered master’s or PhD programs.
+- As AGSIW is a small institution, interns get access to all aspects of the organization to gain a comprehensive understanding of how think tanks run.
+From the valuable contacts made here, past interns have pursued graduate studies or gone on to work for other think tanks, nonprofit organizations, embassies, or the private sector.

-Interns may be called upon to assist in outreach efforts, including: researching potential speakers and event invitees; compiling data for outreach efforts in Excel; compiling biographies.
+Interns may be called upon to assist in outreach efforts, including researching potential speakers and event invitees; compiling data for outreach efforts in Excel; and drafting biographies.

-Interns with design backgrounds may assist in the creation of fliers for AGSIW events, as well as content for AGSIW’s website, including graphics and infographics.
+Interns may assist in the creation of fliers for AGSIW events, as well as content for AGSIW’s website, including graphics and infographics.

-Interns assist in event preparation, including: setting up for events, checking registrants in, taking photos, and handling Q&A. Interns will have ample opportunities to interact with event speakers during these events.
-(Note: All AGSIW events are currently virtual.)
+Interns assist in event preparation, including setting up for events, checking in participants, taking photos, and handling Q&A.

 - Maintain Website and Social Media

 Interns may assist in keeping dynamic content related to the programs and publications departments up to date on the AGSIW website.
-Interns will also add event photos online, draft posts for AGSIW’s social media accounts, and assist in compiling analytics reports.
+Interns will also draft posts for AGSIW’s social media accounts and assist in compiling analytics reports.

 - Research Projects